aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 <au-compose view-model.ref="myCompose"></au-compose>
 ```

-This will works as if it was a `view-model.ref` binding on a normal custom element
+This will work as though it were a `view-model.ref` binding on a standard custom element.

 ## Passing props through

-The `<au-compose>` will pass all the bindings, except the ones that target its bindable properties (`model`/`component`/`template`) declared on it to the composed view model, if it's a custom element.
+The `<au-compose>` will pass all bindings, except those targeting its bindable properties (`model`/`component`/`template`) declared on it, to the composed view model, assuming it is a custom element.

 As an example, for the following scenario: